Well, we're still playing. Our tank/healer combo have reached lvl 48 and we're still rolling and having a blast.

 I finally got into a group in King's Breach, the instance in Scarwood Reach.

 I was asked to DPS as they already had their healer, so I got a chance to learn how to play my warlock build.
 The instance had the usual trash you would expect in an instance, easily gathered up and dps'd down.
 I had my dominator soul second to my warlock soul all ready to squirrel things but there didn't seem to be any reason to CC.
+There are three boss locations in King's Breach, at the last spot you get to fight two bosses, one after the other.
+Our tank seemed to know the instance so we moved fairly quickly and he was nice enough to give us a heads up for any special mechanics.

 We cleared out the trash from the first area, and after we had killed the last group the first boss came out to fight.
 She was "Hunter Suleng", she seemed to be typical tank-n-spank with adds that spawned during the fight.
 It seemed to be an easy fight, some of the trash that lead up to her probably hit harder.
 In the same area as this boss is a life-bomb, you need to get three of them.
 In this run the first life bomb was inaccessible, it seemed to be stuck behind a clip plane, though I hear that sometimes it is accessible.